ntk148v/til/README.md

 <h1 align="center">TIL - Today I Learned</h1>

 <p align="center">
-  <a href="https://www.amazon.jobs/en/principles">Learn and Be Curious</a>: Leaders are never done learning and always seek to improve themselves.
-They are curious about new possibilities and act to explore them.
+  <h4><a href="https://www.amazon.jobs/en/principles">Learn and Be Curious</a>: Leaders are never done learning and always seek to improve themselves.
+They are curious about new possibilities and act to explore them.</h4>
 </p>

 <p align="center">